dougburks/ohmydebn-docs/docs/text-editor.md

 ## VSCode

-You can also install VSCode from the OhMyDebn menu.
+If you prefer a graphical text editor, you can install VSCode from the OhMyDebn menu.